Markham intersection remains closed after sinkhole repairs delayed

 Posted April 6, 2026 12:21 pm.

-A stretch of Markham road that was scheduled to reopen on Saturday remains closed on Monday after repairs to fix a large sinkhole have taken longer than expected.
+A stretch of a road in Markham that was scheduled to reopen on Saturday remains closed on Monday after repairs to fix a large sinkhole have taken longer than expected.

 York Region staff told CityNews the initially-small depression developed into a large sinkhole after heavy rains over consecutive nights.